Are you interested in going on the contraceptive pill but unsure where to start?

 Private online pharmacies package medicines in discreet packaging, so there's no need to be embarrassed if someone else signs for your parcel - they will be none the wiser as to the contents of the package unless they break the tamper-proof seal.
 Typically, your medicine is delivered the very next day via a tracked courier service, so you can see when the item will be delivered.

 Before you buy contraceptive pills online, it's best to arrange an appointment with your doctor for a face-to-face appointment.
-Your doctor will be able to discuss your options with you, based on your medical condition, and make an appropriate assessment of your health.
+Your doctor will be able to discuss your options with you based on your medical condition and make an appropriate assessment of your health.

 However, if you've already been prescribed a contraceptive by your doctor, you can use an online private pharmacy to get your medicine delivered to you the next day.

-Using a private online pharmacy can be useful in cases where, as mentioned previously, you are unable to get to your local pharmacy in person.
+Using a private online pharmacy can be beneficial in cases where, as mentioned previously, you are unable to visit your local pharmacy in person.
 But using an online private pharmacy can also be a viable option for those who are due to go on holiday and want to ensure they have enough contraceptive pills to last the trip, those who are only staying within the UK for a short while, or those who have recently moved homes and haven't signed up with a GP yet.

 Whether you choose to pick up your contraceptive pill in person or online, there are benefits and caveats to both.